mdc32/cs124-lab1/design/design2.md

 ### Technical issues

 While most of the development was smooth, we had some trouble correctly including the new font Montserrat and our icon package Font Awesome.
+We also struggled with aligning the text and icons together correctly.

 ### Icons